 If you look at history, you’ll find countless examples of how some of the biggest corporations of today were initially funded by friends and family.
 The founding members of Google, Facebook, QuickBooks, Dyson, and Whole Foods approached their family members and friends to fund their dreams initially.

 Private Business Funding Institutes

-Private business funding institutes can be quite helpful if you want to get a small business loan in a jiffy.
-Private lending institutes don’t have the lengthy delays of banks, and the informality associated with borrowing from friends and family members.
+Private business funding institutes can be quite helpful if you want to get small business funding in a jiffy.
+Private funding institutes don’t have the lengthy delays of banks, and the informality associated with borrowing from friends and family members.
 They offer the best of both worlds; organized and formal.
 If you borrow from banks, you have to be aware of the imminent danger of rejection.
 If you borrow from friends or family, you have to be aware of the fact that they will ask for their money back at any time.

 If all other options fail, you can head over to either of Kickstarter or IndieGoGo for crowd funding your business.
 When going for crowdfunding, businesses look for possible capital generation opportunities from the general public.
 You present your sales pitch and ask the general public to step forward and invest in your business.
 The results are often what you expect and what is needed for starting your business with the required capital.

 Categorised in: Blog

 This post was written by sharpshooteradmin